 Hey y'all, I'm Ashley!

-Twenty-six.
+Twenty-something.
 Dreamer.
 Creator.
 Traveler.

 Lover of Jesus, natural light, pizza, conversation, creating,

 acts of kindness, anything chocolate, craft beer, and all the red wine.

 A: A Griot (ɡrēˈō) is "a storyteller in western Africa who perpetuates the oral tradition and history of a village or family."

 When I began my business, I quickly learned that "Ashley Elizabeth Photography" was not an ideal business name, because finding a domain for my entirely too common name, was a nearly impossible task.
 So, I spent some time brainstorming and searching for something that explained my mission well.
 My mission is to capture important moments in your life through the art of photography, bringing your story to life and celebrating that history forever.
 So, in a sense, a storyteller, or a Griot.